PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interaction_Information_Processing_Fundamentals.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cmBf1fBRXms" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## 3) Workshop
-Create a digital document (word, .text, markdown, jupyter notebook, paper and photographs; whichever you prefer, but remember that you have to evidence it) and record the following:
+Create a digital document (Microsoft Word, and remember that you have to evidence it), call it 'HCAI Design Document - [NameOfApplication] - [StudentName]' and record the following:
 1. **Define your problem!**
 - What problem does your algorithm solve?
 - Clearly define it in max 100 words!
 You can also only just use one word too; e.g. hunger.
 Remember, you have to explain it to your peers and lecturers tomorrow!